jasonjson/jasonjson.github.io/_posts/2015-12-16-shortest-distance-from-all-buildings.markdown

 - Brain teaser
 author: Jason
 ---
 <p><strong><em>You want to build a house on an empty land which reaches all buildings in the shortest amount of distance.
-You are given a 2D grid of values 0, 1 or 2, where:<br />
+You are given a 2D grid of values 0, 1 or 2, where:</p>

-Each 0 marks an empty land which you can pass by freely.<br />
+Each 0 marks an empty land which you can pass by freely.</p>
-Each 1 marks a building which you cannot pass through.<br />
+Each 1 marks a building which you cannot pass through.</p>
-Each 2 marks an obstacle which you cannot pass through.<br />
+Each 2 marks an obstacle which you cannot pass through.</p>
 The distance is calculated using Manhattan Distance, where distance(p1, p2) = |p2.x - p1.x| + |p2.y - p1.y|.</em></strong></p>
 ``` java
 //this problem is only slightly different from "best meeting points", but the algorithm is quite different